active-logic/xgoap-demos/Assets/Sentinel/Performance.md

 ## Back to hashing and equality

 At this point the ground model comparison is 50% of planning cost, courtesy `SequenceEqual`.
 Can this be improved?
-Getting to the gritty details, we get this to 12%:
+Getting to the gritty details, we eventually get hashing overheads to ~12% - less than the actual work of retrieving (15%) and applying actions (17%); notes:

 - Use arrays, not lists.
 - If we know the type, we don't need a generic equality comparer
 - Avoid pattern matching (may trigger GC)

-Also tweaked hashcodes.
+Tweaked hashcodes too.

-## The ghost in the closet
+## A ghost in the closet

 We could continue with petty optimizations and get linear improvements but most planners have a common problem: the more variables in your model, the bigger the state space.